 Rebecca Dale is an award-winning British composer for screen and concert hall.

-Rebecca's concert work first came to public attention when BBC Radio 3 premiered her symphonic suite When Music Sounds in 2014.
-Her 2015 debut self-release for choir and orchestra, I'll Sing, rose up the classical charts and was Classic FM's Choral Classic of the Week.
-Her next release, Soay, on Decca Records album The Lost Songs of St Kilda, was a reimagining for violin and orchestra of a forgotten melody from the furthest corner of the British Isles.
+In the charts, Rebecca's work first came to public attention when BBC Radio 3 premiered her symphonic suite WHEN MUSIC SOUNDS in 2014.
+Her 2015 debut self-release for choir and orchestra, I'LL SING, rose up the classical charts and was Classic FM's Choral Classic of the Week.
+Her next release, SOAY, on Decca Records album THE LOST SONGS OF ST KILDA, was a reimagining for violin and orchestra of a forgotten melody from the furthest corner of the British Isles.
 The album spent five weeks at Classical No.1 and was named Classic FM 2016 album of the year.
-Most recently her track Winter, commissioned by bestselling vocal group Voces8 for their album of the same name, was described by Gramophone magazine as a 'masterpiece'.
+Most recently her track WINTER, commissioned by bestselling vocal group Voces8 for their album of the same name, was described by Gramophone magazine as a 'masterpiece'.

 Born in 1985, Rebecca was composing from very young, completing her first full musical aged 10 and piano concerto at 15.
 After school music scholarships she studied at Oxford University (New College), Bristol University and the National Film and Television School, and holds an MA with distinction in Composing for Film & Television.
-She was then mentored by Golden Globe-nominated composer Alex Heffes, and EMMY-nominated composer Maurizio Malagnini.
-She plays the piano and violin, and likes odd socks.
+She plays the violin and piano, and likes odd socks.